emilk/egui/README.md

 ## Inspiration
 The one and only [Dear ImGui](https://github.com/ocornut/imgui) is a great Immediate Mode GUI for C++ which works with many backends.
 That library revolutionized how I think about GUI code from something I hated to do to something I now like to do.

+## Name
+The name of the gui library is "Egui", written like that in text and as `egui` in code and pronounced as "e-gooey".

+The library used to be called `Emigui`, which is why it is still hosted at [github.com/emilk/emigui](https://github.com/emilk/emigui).
+If you like, `emigui` is the collection of helper crates that surrounds `egui`, while `egui` is the actual GUI library.

 ## Credits / Licenses
 Fonts: